cassandrale179/uicollectionview-basics/README.md

 ### 2. Create An UICollectionView
+#### D. Create supplementary view for the time and station cell
 1. There will be 3 types of cell (the airing cell, the time cell, and the station cell)
-- For each cell, create a class and method files associated with it
+- For station cell (StationCell.h) and time cell (TimeCell.h) create a class and method files associated with it
 - E.g, implementation for the station cell:
 ```objective-c
 if (self) {